Dvogonen/cyclop_plus_plus/README.md

 In order to use a MinimOSD in the Cyclops googles, the firmware has to be replaced.
 The original software will not work in any way at all.

 ##Attach an alarm buzzer(optional)
-This modification is intended to use an active 5 volt miniature buzzer.
+This modification is intended to use a 5 volt miniature piezzo buzzer as a low battery alarm.
+Both active buzzers, and passive piezzo speakers can be used.
+The later kind is often refered to as "PC Motherboard Speakers".
 An example of a piezo buzzer is this:
 ![Buzzer Example](/images/buzzer.jpg)
-Please note that there are also active piezo _speakers_ that look much the same.
-These do not produce a tone automatically.
-Do not use one of these.

 - Solder the red wire comming from your buzzer to the solder point marked D6.
 If your buzzer does not have a red wire instead solder the leg marked with a + to the D6 solder pad.
 - Solder the other (black) wire to a ground point.
 The legs of the antenna contact as well as the square through hole solder island in the middle of the PCB are ground points.
 - Enable the Low Battery Alarm option in the configuration menu.